A measurement of the secondary-CMB and millimeter-wave-foreground bispectrum using 800 square degrees of South Pole Telescope data: Results

 To compare our Fourier-domain three-point function (i.e., bispectrum) tSZ amplitude to the real-space three-point function (skewness) of the tSZ measured in ACT data by \citet{wilson12}, we first take the $l$-space filter shown in Figure 1 of \citet{wilson12} and calculate the real-space skewness that should be observed in a map convolved with this filter, if our tSZ bispectrum template is correct.
 To calculate this, we create a three-dimensional bispectrum filter from the one-dimensional \citet{wilson12} filter (by defining $F_\mathrm{bisp}(l_1,l_2,l_3)=F_{1d}(l_1) F_{1d}(l_2) F_{1d}(l_3)$), multiply the predicted tSZ bispectrum by this three-dimensional filter, and calculate $\langle T^3 \rangle$ following \citet{komatsu01}:

 To evaluate the Wigner 3-$j$ symbol, we use the high-$l$ approximation in Equation 8 of B12.

 The predicted skewness from our no-masking tSZ bispectrum template multiplied by the bispectrum version of the \citet{wilson12} filter is $\tszskewtemplspt \ \muk^3$ at 152.8~GHz.
-At the ACT band center of 148~GHz, the template and filter predict $\tszskewtemplact \ \muk^3.$ Given the amplitude we measure (in no-cluster-masked data) relative to the theoretical prediction, and assuming the shape of the bispectrum theory template is correct, our bispectrum measurement corresponds to a real-space tSZ skewness at 148~GHz of $\tszskewmeasact \pm \dtszskewmeasact \ \muk^3$, or $\tszskewmeasact \pm \dtszskewmeasactsv \ \muk^3$ when we add the 20\% sample variance uncertainty estimated in Section \ref{sec:tszsampvar}.
-This is consistent with the value of $-31 \pm 14 \ \muk^3$ (also including sample variance uncertainty) measured in \citet{wilson12}.
-Given the detection in this work of a significant clustered CIB bispectrum, it is likely that the \citet{wilson12} tSZ skewness measurement is biased low by $\sim$15\% (see Section \ref{sec:tszcib} for details).
-If this is indeed the case, then the true central value measured by \citet{wilson12} is more like $36 \ \muk^3$, still consistent with the tSZ bispectrum measurement in this work.
+At the ACT band center of 148~GHz, the template and filter predict $\tszskewtemplact \ \muk^3.$ Given the amplitude we measure (in no-cluster-masked data) relative to the model prediction, and assuming the shape of the bispectrum model template is correct, our bispectrum measurement corresponds to a real-space tSZ skewness at 148~GHz of $\tszskewmeasact \pm \dtszskewmeasact \ \muk^3$, or $\tszskewmeasact \pm \dtszskewmeasactsv \ \muk^3$ when we add the 20\% sample variance uncertainty estimated in Section \ref{sec:tszsampvar}.
+This is consistent with the value of $-31 \pm 14 \ \muk^3$ (also including sample variance uncertainty) reported in \citet{wilson12}.

+Given the detection in this work of a significant clustered CIB bispectrum, it is likely that the \citet{wilson12} tSZ skewness measurement is biased low by $\sim$15\% (see Section \ref{sec:tszcib} for details). \citet{wilson12} recognized this potential bias.
+Their approach was to correct for it by measuring the CIB bispectrum in the \citet{sehgal10} simulations (scaled down by a factor of 1.7 in temperature) and subtracting that value from the tSZ skewness before using that number in cosmological fits.
+The correction was $-3.9 \pm 0.1 \ \muk^3$, or 11\% of the corrected tSZ skewness value of $-35 \pm 14 \ \muk^3$.
+This bias estimate is roughly consistent with the prediction from the CIB bispectrum measured here, and the corrected \citet{wilson12} tSZ skewness is even more consistent than the uncorrected one with the tSZ bispectrum we measure.